Oedogonium: Habitat and ecology

-Life Cycles
+Life cycle

-Asexual Reproduction
+Asexual reproduction

-Oedogonium can reproduce asexually by fragmentation of the filaments, germination of aplanospores and akinetes, and through zoospores.
+Oedogonium can reproduce asexually by fragmentation of their filaments, germination of aplanospores and akinetes, and through zoospores.
 In fragmentation, the filament splits apart and each fragment reproduces to form a fully functioning thallus.
-Splitting can occur more than once at the same position of the filament, explaining why some cells have more than one cap.
-The splitting of fragmentation may or may not be intentional – it could occur due to natural damage by the environment or predators.
+Splitting can occur more than once at the same position of the filament.
+The splitting of fragmentation may or may not be intentional – it can occur due to natural damage by the environment or predators.

 Asexual reproduction via zoospore is also very common and occurs in vegetative (benthic) cells.
 Vegetative cells produce zoosporangia – the enclosure in which spores are formed – which give rise to the zoospores.
 Each zoospore has a small hyaline anterior region, and at the base of this region is a ring of flagella (~150).
 Once emerged from the zoosporangium, a zoospore is still enveloped by a fragile vesicle, from which it is soon discharged.
 Following dispersal, the zoospore experiences a short period of motility in which it searches for a substrate.
 When attached to a substrate, the ring of flagella is lost, and the zoospore begins dividing to form a new filament.

 Germination of aplanospores and akinetes is uncommon but possible.
-An aplanospore is non- motile and formed within a vegetative cell, the wall of which is distinct from that of the parent cell.
+An aplanospore is non-motile and formed within a vegetative cell, the wall of which is distinct from that of the parent cell.
 Under certain unfavourable conditions, aplanospores will secrete thick walls around them and store abundant food reserves.
 An akinete spore is large, non-motile, and thick walled, the wall of which is fused to that of the parent cell.
 Akinetes thick cell walls are enriched in food materials.
-Both aplanospores and akinetes are able to withstand unfavourable habitual conditions (cold, winter months or nutrient poor waters) and within these conditions remain dormant.
+Both aplanospores and akinetes are able to withstand unfavourable habitual conditions (cold, winter months or nutrient poor waters) and remain dormant under these conditions.
 With the onset of favourable conditions (such as warm winter months), they can germinate to form a new individual.

-As these processes are all forms of asexual reproduction, they do not produce genetic diversity in the offspring.
-Therefore, asexual reproduced Oedogonium are more vulnerable to changing environments.